bryansteiner/gpu-passthrough-tutorial/README.md

 This performance tweak applies *only* to those of you whose processors are [multithreaded](https://en.wikipedia.org/wiki/Multithreading_(computer_architecture)).
 My setup has an AMD Ryzen 9 3900X which has 12 physical cores and 24 threads (i.e. logical cores).

 VMs are unable to distinguish between these physical and logical cores.
-From the guest's perspective, virt-manager sees that there are 24 virtual CPUs (vCPU) available.
+From the guest's perspective, virt-manager sees that there are 24 virtual CPUs (vCPUs) available.
 From the host's perspective however, two virtual cores map to a single physical core on the CPU die.

 It's **very important** that when we passthrough a core, we include its sibling.
-To get a sense which cores use the following: `$ cat /proc/cpuinfo | grep "core id"`.
+To get a sense of which cores are siblings, use the following: `$ cat /proc/cpuinfo | grep "core id"`.
 A matching core id means the associated threads run on the same physical core.<span name="return15"><sup>[15](#footnote15)</sup></span>

 If you're more of a visual learner, perhaps this diagram of an AMD Ryzen 7 1800X (8 cores, 16 threads) will help you visualize what's going on.
 I highly recommend you check out [Mathias Hauber's tutorial](https://mathiashueber.com/performance-tweaks-gaming-on-virtual-machines/) which is the source of this image: